What Is Dexedrine Used For?

 - Norepinephrine: a hormone and neurotransmitter associated with attention, focus, heart rate, blood pressure, and muscle response.

 - Serotonin: a neurotransmitter linked to mood changes and regulation of the sleep/wake cycle.

 With the combination of neurotransmitter influence, Dexedrine use can produce a range of effects in the short term, such as:1,3,4

 - Increased energy.

 - Improved attention.

 - More appropriate family and social interactions.

-Those abusing the substance may wish to achieve the above effects but at an extreme level.
+Those abusing this substance may wish to achieve the above effects, but at an extreme level.
 For example, someone may abuse Dexedrine so that they can complete their work more quickly and efficiently without needing to stop for sleep.
-Other people will abuse it primarily for getting high since the substance can trigger a sense of euphoria with 7:
+Other people will abuse it primarily for getting high, since the substance can trigger a sense of euphoria, with:7

 - Improved mood.